Media podcast statistics and web statistics are two completely different measurements.

 Your podcast archive, or what we sometimes call in the industry “long-tail” or “evergreen content”, is also measured with media download statistics.
 After the first three days of an episode’s release, downloads tend to drop to almost zero.
 Occasionally you will get a small spike, but in general it’s a flat-line compared to the initial release.
 Your long-tail will grow over time as your audience grows, and is a good indication that your content is both valuable to your audience and a tool to recruit new audience members.

 Assessing your marketing and promotion strategy

 There are many ways to assess the success of your podcast using your podcast download media statistics.
 The most important strategy is to increase subscribers.
 For the most part, applications that are not web browsers have the capability of subscribing to your podcast.
 If your distribution is heavily web browser-based, you might want to reassess your marketing and promotion strategy.

-- Is your podcast listed and up-to-date on iTunes and on the others podcast directories you submitted it to?
+- Is your podcast listed and up-to-date on Apple Podcasts and on the others podcast directories you submitted it to?

-- Are you putting enough time and resources into promoting your podcast (replying to threads in forums, joining user groups, leaving comments on similar blogs, reaching out with social media: Twitter/Facebook/Google +, attending meetups and conferences, etc.)?
+- Are you putting enough time and resources into promoting your podcast (replying to threads in forums, joining user groups, leaving comments on similar blogs, reaching out with social media: Twitter/Facebook/Instagram, attending meetups and conferences, etc.)?

 - Are you posting information that draws your audience in or engages them?